landex/Windows-10/Procedure/Windows10Chocolatey.md

 <img align="center" src="https://github.com/landex/Windows-10/blob/main/Images/Screenshot%202021-01-19%20232242.png" alt="drawing" width="400"/>

 Oh!!!
 But is the ***PowerShell*** with tabs...
 I hate...
 No is better than this, is a fully customizable terminal in Windows.
-But why not we can use only ***Cmder***.
-Why not!!!
-The Windows Terminal is better!

 This is a ***Windows Terminal*** face